Gasper-Hribar/raspberry_pi_delayline/readme.md

 ## Updating the app

 App update is available via checking the github repository.
 If the local branch is behind in commits, the prompt will ask the user if it should update the app.
-If answered 'yes', the updateService will pull the repository and restarted the app.
+If answered 'yes', the updateService will pull the repository and restart the app.